Aashish69-96/BookMyMovie/README.md

 ## Getting Started

+Q. Question can be why to use docker.
+It's cause we have different operating system and runtime enviroment can differ accordingly it's better to contairize it and also in otherhand we will be learning Docker.

 To run **BookMyMovies** on Docker container, follow these steps:

 1. **Install Docker:** If you haven't already, install Docker on your machine by visiting [Docker Desktop](https://www.docker.com/products/docker-desktop/).